• Home

 Il Vittoriano

-If you want some great views of Roma and are not afraid of heights, you can take the glass elevator to the rooftop terrace.
+If you want some great views of Roma and are not afraid of heights, take the glass elevator to the rooftop terrace.

 'Roma dal cielo' view from the roof of Il Vittoriano